ManuelECdev/CircleCI-CICD/README.md

 A frontend and backend apps are given and the scope is the following:

-- Build, and deploy automation for the apps.
 - Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.
 - Utilize a configuration management tool to accomplish deployment to cloud-based servers.
 - Surface critical server errors for diagnosis using centralized structured logging.